 Find out how to trade over-the-counter stocks through OTC Markets in Canada.

-Wondering what OTC Markets, OTC stocks or “pinks sheet” listings are?
-We walk through what you need to know including what “OTC” means, which Canadian trading platforms provide access to OTC stocks in Canada and the risks involved with trading these types of stocks.
-Here’s our guide on how to buy OTC stocks in Canada.
+OTC Markets, OTC stocks, “pinks sheet” listings — over the counter instruments can go by many names.
+We walk through the Canadian trading platforms provide access to OTC exchanges, how to buy OTC stocks in Canada and the risks involved with trading them.

 What are OTC stocks?

-Other stocks are listed in OTC Markets because companies have been delisted from major exchanges.
-This could be for several reasons:
+Other stocks are listed in OTC Markets because companies have been delisted from major exchanges, for example:

 - A businesses has decided to go private.